Hemingweb006/concours_advisor/README.md

 The script will detect the files in your concours folder structure and generate corresponding text files, which the AI agent will then utilize to provide feedback, explanations, and mock exam variants.

-## Why ConcoursPrep?
+## Why Concours Advisor?

-ConcoursPrep transforms static PDF archives into an active, dynamic learning partner.
+Concours Advisor transforms static PDF archives into an active, dynamic learning partner.
 Instead of simply reading past papers, you engage with an agent that understands the pedagogical nuances of the professors who created them, allowing for a more efficient and targeted revision process.